Superstar (Christine Milton song): Certifications

-Jamelia cover
+Jamelia version

 "Superstar" was covered by British R&B singer Jamelia for her second studio album, Thank You.
 It was released as the album's second single on 15 September 2003 through Parlophone.
 The song entered the UK Singles Chart at number eight, but as airplay, video play and the general awareness of the track increased, the track climbed to a peak of number three the following month.
 "Superstar" became the UK's 26th-biggest-selling single of 2003 and has sold 400,000 copies there as of 2019.
 The single has been certified platinum by the British Phonographic Industry (BPI), spending 20 weeks on the UK chart.

-"Superstar" also saw worldwide chart success, peaking at number one in Australia and New Zealand and attaining top-10 positions in over 15 other countries.
+"Superstar" also saw worldwide chart success, peaking at number one in Australia, the Czech Republic, New Zealand and Poland, as well as attaining top-10 positions in 13 other countries.
 The song earned the songwriters an Ivor Novello Award for "Most Performed Work", being the most performed song in the United Kingdom in 2003.
 According to the Performing Right Society, "Superstar" was the fourth most popular song of the 2000s (decade) in the UK based on the amount of plays and performances.